protozoa-nz/protozoa-nz.github.io/src/partials/services.md

 Do you have a great idea for an app or website?
 Do you need extra capacity in your dev team?
 We can help!
 We create efficient applications that work as websites or mobile apps.

-Our specialties include "offline first" applications that work with minimal or no internet), and security/cryptography.
+Our specialties include "offline first" applications that work with minimal or no internet, and security/cryptography.

 We get you working software _you can use_ as fast as possible, and then improve it with feedback.
 This means you'll get the app you need, with better control over the budget.